Stand Up to ED

 An erection is a very complex process involving coordinated, normally functioning arteries, veins, and nerves.
 In addition to the above, a normal erection also requires a normal level of testosterone.
 Adequate sensory stimulation from the brain is important for the initiation of an erection.

-This dysfunction is diagnosed by taking a thorough history and performing a physical examination.
+Erectile Dysfunction is diagnosed by taking a thorough history and performing a physical examination.
 Your doctor might ask you to fill out a questionnaire to better evaluate the degree of erectile dysfunction.
 Laboratory tests include hormonal evaluation, PSA, and possible cardiac profile testing.

 Your doctor might recommend evaluating the blood flow in your penile arteries using a Doppler Ultrasound.
 This is a non-invasive test, however, the test needs to be performed with a flaccid and erect penis, and this can only be accomplished by injecting a medication into the penis, causing an erection.
 This is done with a tiny diabetic needle.
 Additional testing with biothesiometry, corpus cavernosometry and cavernosography, nocturnal penile tumescence and angiography is only recommended in select situations.